 VM storage I/O activity automatically generates VMID tagging in FC frames.
 VMID tags I/O frames with an ID that identifies the virtual machine that sent or received them.
 This ID allows management tools to monitor traffic flows down to the virtual machine level.
-VMID is enabled by default and requires a Brocade or Cisco switch running a supported FOS or NX-OS version.
+In ESXi 8.0 U3, VMID is disabled by default for both inbox and async drivers.
+In ESXi 9.0, VMID is enabled by default for inbox drivers, but remains disabled for async drivers.
+VMID requires a Brocade or Cisco switch running a supported FOS or NX-OS version.
 For detailed VMID information, see the documentation for your switch.